mycloudfun/kubernetes-the-hard-way-vagrant/README.md

 ### Step 6 Generating the Data Encryption Config and Key

 Run the **setup_encryption.sh** script in **scripts** folder to create the encryption key and configuration.
-Make sure you run this scrip from the encryption folder

 ```bash
 ./setup_encryption.sh
 ```

-Next copy the produced files to Master instances:
+Next copy produced files to Master instances:

 ```bash
 for instance in master1 master2 master3; do